 It is also interesting to compare the limits of both services.

 Revolut has high withdrawal limits.
-You can withdraw up to 3000 GBP per day (or the equivalent in other currencies).
-With the card, you can spend up to 5000 GBP per 96 hours and up to 30’000 GBP per year.
+You can withdraw up to 3000 GBP daily (or the equivalent in other currencies).
+You can spend up to 5000 GBP per 96 hours with the card and up to 30’000 GBP per year.

 You can also transfer a lot of money with Revolut.
 You can transfer up to 100’000 GBP each day and 250’000 GBP each week.
-The limits are quite straightforward and very high.
-You also have a limit of 15 transfers per day and of 80 transfers per 7 days.
+The limits are pretty straightforward and very high.
+You also have a limit of 15 transfers per day and 80 transfers per 7 days.

-With Neon, you can have up to 24’000 CHF in transactions every day.
+With Neon, you can have up to 30’000 CHF in daily transactions.
 With your card, you can withdraw up to 1000 CHF each day.
-You can spend 5000 CHF online and 5000 CHF in stores every day with the card.
+You can spend 5000 CHF online and 5000 CHF in stores daily with the card.
 But there is a monthly limit of 10’000 CHF with the card.